tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: default to key-like obj for lock / unlock activity?
 	- TBD: review inform flags used for (Get What I Mean)
 	- TBD: how to implement?
+- TBD: updates on this theme
+	- TBD: now that hand is de-emphasized, need a better system for guessing what obj player means
+	- TBD: should be mostly based on class

 - TBD: need to enable a rich set of game-specific synonyms!
 	- TBD: make 'apparatus' a synonym for control_panel